JishnuNair/isb_capstone/README.md

 * **scripts :** Contains scripts used for downloading Form 10-K documents, and those used for extracting headers and contents for Section 1-A.
 	* _download_index.py :_ For downloading all the xbrl file url's based on at start year.
 The url's are saved in a sqlite database
 	* _download_filings.py :_ For downloading the xbrl form 10-K files by selecting from the sqlite database.
 The downloaded files are saved with company ticker as directory name
-	* _parse_xbrl.sh :_ Reads all xbrl files in input directory and sub-directories, and extracts Section 1-A html.
-After writing extracted content to a seperate file, this script calls the _extract_header_contents_ python script for extracting header and contents.
+	* _parse_xbrl.py :_ Reads all xbrl files in input directory and sub-directories, and extracts Section 1-A as html.
+After writing extracted content to a seperate file, this script then extracts the headers and contents to seperate files in the same directory as each xbrl file.
+Those files for which extracting Section 1A has failed are copied over to "failed_files" directory
-	* _extract_header_contents.py_ : For each html file passed to this script, the bold sections are extracted as headers, and any content which comes between headers are extracted seperately as paragraph content.
-The extracted header and contents are saved in separate directories as delimited text files.

-* **extracted_filings :** Contains extracted headers and contents as text files, for the document samples in repo directory.
-The extracted headers and contents text files are organized by year and company ticker.
+* **failed_files :** Contains files for which extracting Section 1-A has failed.
+This should serve as reference for improving present extraction logic.